Berkshire League Baseball midseason report

 Let’s start with the bottom teams first shall we.

-and I have seen from box scores, I wonder to myself how they beat Shepaug.
+There is no surprise seeing Gilbert and Litchfield at the bottom.
+I personally haven’t see Gilbert play, but from what I have been told and I have seen from box scores, I wonder to myself how they beat Shepaug.

 Shepaug and Nonnewaug are a little disappointing.
-Both have
+Both have talent and a roster full of ballplayers.

-Heck Nonnewaug was picked by numerous coaches around the
+Heck Nonnewaug was picked by numerous coaches around the league to compete for the Berkshire League Championship.

 At five and six stand Housatonic and Wamogo.